-An unsigned birch case of New England origin.
-Berwick, Maine
+An unsigned birch tall case clock of New England origin.
+Berwick, Maine.

 This fine birch constructed case exhibits traditional New England proportions.
 It is a very manageable size measuring approximately 7 feet 9 inches tall to the top of the center finial.
 The wood selected is subtly grained.
 The finish is old and mellowed over it’s life time.

 This case stands on a cut out bracket base.
 The feet retain excellent height and the scrolled apron that connects them is well formed.
 The waist section is long.
 A large rectangular waist door is centered in this section of the case.
 The door is trimmed with a simple molding.
 Through this door, one can access the weights and pendulum.
 The sides of the case are fitted with finely reeded quarter columns.
 These terminate in brass mounted quarter capitals.
 The bonnet is surmounted with an open fret work pattern.
 The three reeded chimney plinths are capped at the top and support three brass ball and spike finials.
 The bonnet columns are also finely reeded.
 They are free standing and mounted into brass capitals.
 They flank the arched door which is fitted with glass.

 The iron dial is decoratively painted.
 The four spandrel areas are decorated with colorful floral themes.
 The arch of this dial features a lunar calendar or moon phase mechanism.
 The time track is formatted with Roman numeral hour markers and Arabic numerals are used to mark the five minute increments of the hours.
 With in the time track is a subsidiary seconds dial and a day of the month calendar.